WELCOME TO THE NORTH TAHOE FIRE PROTECTION DISTRICT

 to see meeting times, agendas and past minutes.

-Breaking news can be found in our Press Release section and the rest of the site is filled with
+Breaking news can be found in our Press Releases section and the rest of the site is filled with

 relevant community safety and educational information for residents and